+2019 2020 2020

-Category Designated projects for 2018/19 2019 Long- term plan (\$000) 2020 Annual Plan (\$000) 2020 Actual (\$000)
+Category Designated projects for 2018/19 Long- term plan Annual Plan Actual

+(\$000) (\$000) (\$000)

-RENEWALS (to replace existing assets) (\$000) (2000) (9000)
+RENEWALS (to replace existing assets)

 Public refuse collection District litter bins 0 0 0

 Waste transfer stations Plant renewals 0 0 0

 Total renewals 0 0 0

 CAPITAL

 Waste transfer stations Plant Upgrades 90 0 0

 Refuse Collections Landfill Kerbside Rubbish & recycling 568 0 500

 Total capital 658 500 0

+Borrowing

-Borrowing For the year ended 3 0 June 2020
+For the year ended 3 30 June 2020

 Balance of borrowing g at start of year 0 0 64

 Funds borrowed during the year 0 0 0

-Funds repaid during the year 0 0 -3
+Funds repaid during • 0 0 -3

-Balance of borrowing at end of year 0 0 61
+Balance of borrowing g at end of year 0 0 61

-All borrowing is managed through the Council's treasury function which borrows externally to maintain sufficient liquidity for day to day operations.
+All borrowing is man aged through the Council's treasury fur nction which borro ows externall y to

+maintain sufficient li quidity for day to day operations.
+There efore, the loans to activities fro m the

+maintain sufficient liquidity for day to day operations.
 Therefore, the loans to activities from the Council's treasury function, are funded by a mix of internal and external funds.

-al borrowing to all borrowing at 30 June 0% 0%

-sts attributable to internal borrowing 0 0 0
+Proportion of internal borrowing to all borrowing at 30 June 0% 0% 0% Portion of finance costs attributable to internal borrowing 0 0 0